thinkverse/surf/README.md

 ## Watch, Learn, and Build

-DevDojo got a full video series on how you can setup, build, and configure Wave, which is the underlying starter kit Suft is made from.
+DevDojo got a full video series on how you can setup, build, and configure Wave, which is the underlying starter kit Surf is made from.
 You can watch first few videos for free, and additional videos will require a [DevDojo Pro](https://devdojo.com/pro) subscription.
 By subscribing to a [DevDojo Pro](https://devdojo.com/pro) subscription you will also be supporting the ongoing development of this project.
 It's a win win! 🙌

 [Click here to watch the Wave Video Series](https://devdojo.com/course/wave).